Ada-Developers-Academy/core-unit-1/while-loops/while-loops.md

 print("We are outside the while loop!
 Wooo!")
 ```

-A variable whose job it is to increment or decrement, specifically in a loop, is often called a _counter variable._
+A variable that is only incremented or decremented, specifically in a loop, is often called a _counter variable._

-This counter variable is:
+A counter variable is:

 * used in the conditional expression for the while loop
-* must eventually be modified in the while loop
+* must be modified somewhere in the body of the while loop
-* typically initialized before the loop
+* must be initialized before the loop

 In this case, `i` is the counter variable.
 It gets setup before the while loop begins, and then increments inside the while loop.
 When we forget to change our counter variable, we often get infinite loops and bugs!

+### !callout-info

+## `for` Loops
-Callout: An alternative syntax is to use for loops with a range.
-The for loop syntax sets up and modifies something like a counter variable!
+An alternative syntax is to use `for` loops with a range.
+The `for` loop syntax sets up and modifies something like a counter variable!

+### !end-callout

 ### `break` and `continue`